istvanmarton/kmn-programming/README.md

 The value of n can be given at the command line with the `--level` option.
 If `--level` is missing, then n is one fourth of the number of rows.

-The `--unroll` unroll option performs loop unrolling on the inner loop of generated assembly code.
+The `--unroll` option performs loop unrolling on the inner loop of generated assembly code.
 Details:
 Each row is padded with 0 values such they will contain 2*ni* elements.
 The inner row will be executed *i* times, evaluating 2*n* elements each time.